-1. Understandings of 'development'
+A. Understandings of 'Development'

-There are two ways to conceptualize 'development'.
-One is to take 'development' as a concrete policy goal, pursued through a certain set of instruments and institutions, guided by an evolving understanding of 'development' as economic growth, sustainable development, human development1 and often through notions that devise ways to universalize (Western) concepts (such as statehood, individual rights or the like).2 From this perspective, achieving 'development' is a rather technical process, in which experts devise ways to a goal that is set by experts and their theories, often connected to the state's capacity (and preference) for long-term planning.3 Economists, engineers, agricultural or medical experts play a role as much as political scientist or institutional designers.
+There are two ways to conceptualise 'development'.
+One is to take 'development' as a concrete policy goal, pursued through a certain set of instruments and institutions, guided by an evolving understanding of 'development' as economic growth, sustainable development, human development,1 and often through notions that devise ways to universalise (Western) concepts (such as statehood or individual rights).2 From this perspective, achieving 'development' is a rather technical process, in which experts devise ways to a goal that is set by experts and their theories, often connected to the state's capacity (and preference) for long-term planning.3 Economists, engineers, and agricultural or medical experts play a role as much as political scientist or institutional designers.
 The other way to understand development is epistemological and more critical.
 From this perspective, 'development' is not primarily about the substantive goal and how to achieve it but about who can define the goal and the path towards it.4 The most important aspect here is the knowledge formation that shapes the process of defining 'development'.
-Development here is a standard mostly formulated by the West and to be achieved by the non-West.
+Development here is a standard mostly \sqcup formulated by the West and to be achieved by the non-West.
 In this perspective, development is an epistemological and political project.
-It is a project of social construction, it is a worldmaking project.
+It is a project of social construction-it is a worldmaking project.

-It is easy to locate the two understandings of development in concrete historical contexts, especially when we understand it in the first, rather technically oriented perspective: it is a project emerging in the mid-20th century, coinciding with the final downfall of formal colonial regimes.5 It refers to an institutional system and regulatory apparatus the stated goal of which was to reform the newly independent countries, i.e. to 'help' them 'develop'.
-The United Nations or the World Bank aimed to further 'development' and so did many international
+It is easy to locate the two understandings of development in concrete historical contexts, especially when we understand it in the first, rather technically oriented perspective: it is a project emerging in the midtwentieth century, coinciding with the final downfall of formal colonial regimes.5 It refers to an institutional system and regulatory apparatus the stated goal of which was to reform the newly independent countries, i.e. to 'help' them 'develop'.
+The United Nations or the World Bank aimed to further 'development', and so did many international organisations (IOs) that developed specific programmes and rules to support this project (e.g. General Agreement on Tariffs and Trade preferences, common but differentiated obligations in environmental law).
+For many newly independent states 'development' became an important objective (some even understood themselves to be 'developmental states').6 In a wide sense, the first perspective refers to the North-South dimension in any internationalised policy field and policy prescription that emerged from the 1950 and 1960s onwards: trade and investment, health and education, governance.